 Privacy and Electronic Communications Directive (ePrivacy Directive): The ePrivacy Directive, otherwise known as the Cookie Directive, initially instigated the proliferation of cookie consent pop-ups.

-As marketers targeting individuals in the EU, you’re required to comply with these two regulations following these five standards:
+As marketers who target individuals in the EU, you’re required to comply with these two regulations following these five standards:

 - Obtain user consent before you drop any cookies, except strictly necessary cookies

 - Provide accurate and specific information about the data each cookie tracks and its purpose clearly and comprehensively

 - Allow users to access your service even if they refuse to consent to the use of certain cookies (i.e., no cookie walls)

 - Enable users to withdraw their consent as easily as it was for them to give their consent